-- BF.88 Large areas or whole walls of single colour (especially grey), large format cladding should be avoided, as this creates overly flat elevations. - BF.89 Gradient approaches to elevations which attempt to replicate or blend into a landscape background (land or sky) are generally not considered to be appropriate and should not be proposed, as they do not sufficiently deal with the mass or impact of the building on surrounding areas. - BF.90 Materials/colours should be used in combination and reflect the built form to provide visual interest.
+- BF.92 Large areas or whole walls of single colour (especially grey), large format cladding should be avoided, as this creates overly flat elevations. - BF.93 Gradient approaches to elevations which attempt to replicate or blend into a landscape background (land or sky) are generally not considered to be appropriate and should not be proposed as the primary or only approach, as they do not sufficiently deal with the mass or impact of the building on surrounding areas. - BF.94 Materials/colours should be used in combination and reflect the built form to provide visual interest.

-BF.91 Proposals could include the following (non-exhaustive):
+BF.95 Proposals could include the following (non-exhaustive):

-- Materials that reflect industrial or agricultural buildings, such as metals and corrugated materials - Reflective materials that provide some dynamism to the facade - Colours or materials referencing buildings in the immediate or wider - The introduction of different textures
+- Materials that reflect industrial or agricultural buildings, such as metals and corrugated materials - Reflective materials that provide some dynamism to the facade - Colours or materials referencing buildings in the immediate or wider context - The introduction of different textures